wdk-docs/npm-docs/source/integrations/docker-and-private-modules.rst

 docker build --build-arg NPM_TOKEN=${NPM_TOKEN} .
 This will build the Docker image with the current NPM_TOKEN environment variable, so you can run npm install inside your container as the current logged-in user.

-Note: Even if you delete the .npmrc file, it will be kept in the commit history.
+.. note:: Even if you delete the .npmrc file, it will be kept in the commit history.
 To clean your secrets entirely, make sure to squash them.